GunzIvan28/2019_April_ESALQ_Microbial_Community_Analysis/dbcAmplicons/dbcAmplicons_installing_software.md

 	java -jar classifier.jar classify
 	# this should give you a "Command Error" because you didn\'t specify output
 	# ... but it should give you a list of options
-	# feel free to move on if the 'make' fails due to data.tgz file
+	# feel free to move on if the 'make' fails due to data.tgz file, we can fix this later
-	cd ..

 **4\.c** Add the location of classifier.jar as a variable in our \.bash_profile